SashaPankov/se_project_express/README.md

 Server support requests to 2 collections - "users" and "clothing items".
 For users server supportes requests:

-- GET /users — returns all users
-- GET /users/:userId - returns a user by \_id
+- GET /users/me - get the logged-in user data by \_id
-- POST /users — creates a new user
+- PATCH /users/me - modify logged-in the user data (name and avatar fields only)

 For "clothing items" collection server supportes requests: